hengshuaiyao/HengshuaiYao.github.io/README.md

 [My google scholar](https://scholar.google.ca/citations?user=R_wcnUgAAAAJ&hl=en)

 ## Lifelong Acknowledgement
-I deeply appreciate the help from a few professors in my hard time: Csaba, Dale and Randy.
-Had it not been them, I am not sure where I would be.
+I deeply appreciate the help from Csaba and Dale in my hard time.
 Their minds have helped me to think clearly who am I and what I'm best at.
 They always encourage me to pursue science, and focus on the positiveness of life and research.
+I appreciate Randy Goebel for supporting me in the past two years.

 I also appreciate the author of Temporal Difference learning, linear Dyna and IDBD, Dr. Richard S. Sutton, at heart.
 His TD paper stimulated the first interests in a baby student.
 I was following some reference in the world Robocup simulation community and found TD.
 His linear Dyna is still influencing my mind today.
 I greatly appreciate his acceptance of me as a Ph.D student.
 Although I didn't get much advice or help from his supervision, this doesn't prevent me respecting him as a great thinker and leader for our field.